cswasif/RoutineZ/README.md

 1. **Time Efficiency**: Save hours of manual schedule planning
 2. **Error Prevention**: Eliminate human error in schedule creation
 3. **Smart Optimization**: Get the best possible schedule for your needs
-4. **Real-time Data**: Always work with the latest course information
+4. **Real-time Data**: Always work with the latest course information - every single interaction fetches fresh data directly from BracU Connect
 5. **AI-Powered**: Benefit from intelligent schedule analysis
 6. **User-Friendly**: Easy to use for all students
 7. **Mobile Ready**: Access your schedule anywhere